unrealcv/unrealcv/docs/index.md

 </center>

 Currently, UnrealCV plugin supports UE4 (4.12, 4.13, 4.14) in Windows, Linux and Mac.
 UnrealCV client supports python and MATLAB (experimental).
 Read [getting started](getting-started.md) to learn how to use UnrealCV.

+This doc is hosted in [readthedocs](https://unrealcv.readthedocs.io).
+For the doc of a specific version of unrealcv, please see [the version page](https://readthedocs.org/projects/unrealcv/versions/)